yang-official/LC/README.md

 # LC
-Notes for the Little Cup
+Notes for the Little Cup.
+Algorithms in Python.

-- Algorithms in Python
-- Database in SQL